These Greens Are Full of Umami and Lessons from the Land

 “Of course it is past time, but it’s also the right time for people to have these recipes resonate with them,” he says.
 “People feel ready and willing.
 It happened to come out when people were doing 23 and Me, interested in learning about themselves, actually having conversations about their elders.
 People were talking about The Great Migration and the reverse, which is what my dad did.”

-Not only did Raiford want his book, which he co-wrote with Amy Paige Condon, to provide a sense of place but also a sense of the plates he grew up eating.
-His father was a talented baker and they truly lived off the land and from the sea—from oysters to wild boar.
+Not only did Raiford want his book, which he co-wrote with Amy Paige Condon, to provide a sense of place, but also a sense of the plates he grew up eating.
+His father was a talented baker, and they truly lived off the land and from the sea, feasting on everything from oysters to wild boar.
 But he also made a point to dedicate an entire chapter to vegetarian dishes, which were a household staple.

 One of his best examples is the Mess o’ Greens, which uses smoked paprika, apple cider vinegar, caramelized garlic and onions, and Montreal steak seasoning to imbue that rich, umami flavor into a bowl of greens.
 Besides the array of seasoning, his best tip is to think outside of the collards box.

 “Embrace other greens,” he says.
 “I’ve met so many people who are like, ‘How do you make them so good?’
 It’s really all those different greens.
 Add some mustard greens to kale with some collard and turnips and you have a multiplicity of levels of flavors.
 Play with your greens and enjoy the fact that the universe has given us all this.”

 And perhaps the best part of the greens?
 What you’re left with when they’re done.
 Raiford’s family would drink the nutrient-rich juices, or potlikker, sopping it up with cornbread or saving it to make boiled peanuts or hearty stock.
 In many households, that stuff is as good as gold.